-All four of these general principles can be addressed if you have the right project management tool at your disposal.
-When you have a platform that offers the following, you’ll instantly feel more confident in every decision you make:
+All four of these general principles can be addressed if you have the right project management tool.

 There are also some mental tricks you can use to lessen the psychological burden of making a decision, and improve your confidence throughout the process: